briggsreschke/twitter-quote-bot/deep_thought/README.md

-#### Print quote to command line ... could be any quote
+#### Print a randomly selected quote to command line ... could be any quote

-I use it with .bashrc and a twitter bot
+I include in in .bashrc and for a twitter bot

 **42.txt** here is Douglas Adams quotes ... could be any list of quotes
 **quoted.py** (pretty prints it, adjusting for terminal cols)